onchainengineering/hmi-wirtual/docs/admin/infrastructure/architecture.md

 ### wirtuald

-_coderd_ is the service created by running `coder server`.
-It is a thin API that connects workspaces, provisioners and users. _coderd_ stores its state in Postgres and is the only service that communicates with Postgres.
+_wirtuald_ is the service created by running `coder server`.
+It is a thin API that connects workspaces, provisioners and users. _wirtuald_ stores its state in Postgres and is the only service that communicates with Postgres.

 It offers: